 - A. Candidate: Any full-time student who is seeking election to the Undergraduate Assembly and/or the Class Boards. - B. Full-time Student: Any individual who can provide certified documentation from the University of Pennsylvania Registrar indicating current full-time student status at the University. - C. Freshman: Any student that is in their first year at the University of Pennsylvania but did not transfer from another College, University, or any other post-secondary school institution from which the University would accept credit. - D. Senior: Any student whose intended date of graduation is in the same academic year as the elections. - E. Elections Proceedings: All aspects of any undergraduate election administered by the Nominations and Elections Committee from the release of the Candidate Packet until the announcement of the election results. - F. General Elections: This election is held in the spring semester for positions on the Class Boards and the Undergraduate Assembly. - G. New Student Elections: This election is held in the fall semester to elect members of the freshman class and transfer students to the Undergraduate Assembly and members of the freshman class to the Freshman Class Board. - H. Campaigning: Any act, process, or publication which may solicit votes.
-This includes but is not limited to word of mouth, email, electronic social networks (e.g. Facebook), and online messaging services. - I. Monetary Campaigning Period: This period of the Elections Proceedings commences at a designated day after the Candidates' Meeting and continues until the close of voting.
-Only during this period may candidates and their surrogates campaign (as per the definition in II.H) with materials of monetary value.
-This includes but is not limited to hanging posters, distributing flyers, purchasing advertisements on electronic social networks (e.g. Facebook), and registering domain names. - J. Polling: The period during which the undergraduate student body is able to vote for their representatives to the Undergraduate Assembly and Class Boards.
-This period lasts from the hour of online voting availability to the termination of the voting link on the last day of voting. - K. Surrogate: Any individual who works on behalf of a candidate with that candidate's knowledge to aid in that candidate's election to the Undergraduate Assembly and/or Class Boards. - L. Grievance Officer: A general body member of the NEC shall be appointed by the Executive Board of the NEC to serve as the Grievance Officer for each Elections Proceedings.
-The duties of this position are outlined in Article VII of this document. - M. Public Advisor: A general body member of the NEC shall be appointed by the Executive Board of the NEC to serve as the Public Advisor for each Elections Proceedings.
-The duties of this position are outlined in Article VII of this document.
+This includes but is not limited to word of mouth, email, electronic social networks (e.g. Facebook), and online messaging services. - I. Polling: The period during which the undergraduate student body is able to vote for their representatives to the Undergraduate Assembly and Class Boards.
+This period lasts from the hour of online voting availability to the termination of the voting link on the last day of voting. - J. Surrogate: Any individual who works on behalf of a candidate with that candidate's knowledge to aid in that candidate's election to the Undergraduate Assembly and/or Class Boards. - K. Grievance Officer: A general body member of the NEC shall be appointed by the Executive Board of the NEC to serve as the Grievance Officer for each Elections Proceedings.
+The duties of this position are outlined in Article VII of this document. - L. Public Advisor: A general body member of the NEC shall be appointed by the Executive Board of the NEC to serve as the Public Advisor for each Elections Proceedings.
+The duties of this position are

-- N. Quorum: Quorum shall consist of half of the active members of the NEC plus one, excluding the Chair, Vice Chair for Elections, Grievance Officer, and Public Advisor, if used. - O. Vacancy: An elected office that is left unoccupied by the most recent election cycle or that becomes unoccupied subsequent to the election cycle. - P. Elector: A full-time undergraduate student in the freshman, sophomore, or junior class. - Q. Ballot: The entire webpage, including race descriptions and races, in which voters may cast their vote.
+- outlined in Article VII of this document. - M. Quorum: Quorum shall consist of half of the active members of the NEC plus one, excluding the Chair, Vice Chair for Elections, Grievance Officer, and Public Advisor, if used. - N. Vacancy: An elected office that is left unoccupied by the most recent election cycle or that becomes unoccupied subsequent to the election cycle. - O. Elector: A full-time undergraduate student in the freshman, sophomore, or junior class. - P. Ballot: The entire webpage, including race descriptions and races, in which voters may cast their vote.
 This page is accessible after logging in with their PennKey into the Student Elections PennInTouch platform and ends after the logout button has been clicked.